Share this on WhatsApp

 International Film Festival Rotterdam - IFFR 📷 Vysotsky

 The International Film Festival Rotterdam (IFFR) is one of the largest and most prestigious film festivals in the Netherlands.
-IFFR is a 12-day audience and industry-driven festival during which hundreds of films are screened at over 20 locations.
+IFFR is an audience and industry-driven festival during which hundreds of films are screened.

 About International Film Festival Rotterdam (IFFR)